 What makes for a perfectly delicious Thanksgiving?
-Well, we think it could be cranberries!
-The ever-versatile cranberry can add a delightful pop of color when added to the decorations on your fireplace mantle.
+Well, we think it’s cranberry recipes!
+The ever-versatile cranberry adds a delightful pop of color when added to the decorations on your fireplace mantle.
 We always have fun making a garland of popcorn and cranberries for tree decorations.
-But most of all…they are delicious to eat!
-At Wickwood we often put a little dash of cran-raspberry juice to white wine or the lemonade that we serve all day long.
-Cranberries are included in many dishes that we create at the Inn, including our Cranberry Chutney served on our evening cheese board and breakfast Cranberry Cake.
+But most of all…they are delicious!
+At Wickwood we often put a little dash of cran-raspberry juice in white wine or the lemonade that we serve all day long.
+Cranberries are in many dishes that we create at the Inn, including our Cranberry Chutney served on our evening cheese board and breakfast Cranberry Cake.
 These juicy little gems are the berries that keep on giving.
-We love to share these delicious cranberry recipes to remind you that cranberries are not just a Thanksgiving Turkey side dish!
-Come stay with us during the holiday season to taste just how much we love cranberries here at Wickwood Inn!
+We love sharing these delicious cranberry recipes to remind you that cranberries are not just a Thanksgiving Turkey side dish!
+Stay with us during the holiday season and taste just how much we love cranberries here at Wickwood Inn!

 How Cranberries Really Grow

 Their growing process is fascinating, and it is how they get their unique flavor.
 Are you envisioning happy cranberry growers, standing amongst their crop, wearing hip waders’ in thigh deep water?
 Cranberries do not grow underwater.
-They grow in specially constructed low-lying bogs, in acidic soils similar to those required by blueberries, which creates the tasty tartness that we crave.
-These bogs have dykes surrounding them for the flooding process which happens at key times during their growth cycle.
-In harvest time, the bog is again flooded with water, so that the growers can churn the water with water reels, to easily loosen the cranberries from the vine.
+They grow in specially constructed low-lying bogs, in acidic soils similar to those required by blueberries.
+It creates the tasty tartness that we crave.
+These bogs have dykes surrounding them.
+The dykes flood the cranberries at key times during their growth cycle.
+At harvest time, the bog is again flooded with water.
+Then, the growers can churn the water with water reels, to easily loosen the cranberries from the vine.
 Each berry will float to the water surface, because it has a tiny pocket of air within.
-The farmers then wade through the bog, corralling the bobbing berries up with large wooden brooms.
+The farmers then wade through the bog, and corral the bobbing berries up with large wooden brooms.